RV Holding Tanks - Tips to Save You Money and Time

-You need to make your Holding Tanks assets rather than liabilities
+Treat your Holding Tanks as Assets rather than Liabilities

-Every RV owner quickly finds out that managing the Holding Tanks in their RV is one of their most important tasks if they want to have an enjoyable camping trip.
+Every RV owner quickly finds out that managing the Holding Tanks in their RV is one of the most important tasks they perform regularly if they want to have an enjoyable camping trip.

-Follow these tips and make your holding tanks efficient parts of your RV rather than problem areas.
+Read and follow these tips to make managing the contents of your holding tanks simple and easy tasks rather than problem areas.

 Holding Tank Size and Content Weight

 Over the years, I have owned 6 Motorhomes, two trailer campers and a fifth-wheel camper.
-Each of these, just like yours, had three holding tanks that had to be managed; a Fresh Water Tank, a Gray Water Tank and a Black Water Tank..
+Each of these, just like yours, had three holding tanks, each of which needs to be managed differently, and they are; a Fresh Water Tank, a Gray Water Tank and a Black Water Tank..

-Even though each manufacturer uses different size holding tanks in their RV’s, typically each is designed to hold the water and waste needs of a pair of people for a week or so, depending on the size of the RV and what they consider average water consumption and usage.
+Even though each RV manufacturer uses different sizes of holding tanks in their RV’s, typically each is designed to hold the water and waste needs of a pair of people for a week or so, depending on the size of the RV and what they consider average water consumption and usage.

 You see, water is heavy, in fact one gallon of water weighs around 8.34 pounds, For conversions of this number click here; Weight of Water.

 All of the RV’s we have owned in the past have had a Fresh Water holding tank that was often our source of water while on the road and when "dry camping"..